Pefferlaw

 Pefferlaw is a community within the Town of Georgina, located 3 kilometres south of the southeastern shores of Lake Simcoe.
 The Pefferlaw River runs south of the community's commercial district.
 Pefferlaw is passed on the north by Highway 48 and Lake Ridge Road (Durham Road 23) to the east, and is serviced by Pefferlaw Road which links these two traffic arteries.
 Pefferlaw along with Virginia Beach, Udora and Port Bolster is in the 705 area code.
 The Canadian National railway passes through Pefferlaw and, until the early 1990s, served a train station in the community's commercial district.
 This railway links Toronto with Orillia and Northern Ontario with Via Rail transcontinental trains heading to Vancouver.

 Geography and information

 Census information is not available for Pefferlaw.
 It is counted as part of the Georgina Census division.
+However, data for Pefferlaw largely falls within the census tract 5350470.00, allowing for estimates.